jsonjuri/dreamweaver-cakephp-colors/README.md

 dreamweaver-cakephp-colors
 =======================

-[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension.
-Which visualizes CakePHP.
+[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension which visualizes CakePHP code coloring.

 This extension adds the CSS class `<span class="cm-variable-2"></span>` to edit code coloring.
 The styles are defined in `main.less` and variables in `main.js`.